iterative/dvc.org/content/docs/command-reference/remote/modify.md

                     https://object-storage.example.com
 ```

+It's also important to setup appropriate authentication with any of the related
-Besides that, any parameters that are available for Amazon S3 (see previous
+parameters available for regular S3 storage (see previous section).
+Otherwise,
+DVC may try to use default AWS credentials (if any), which will probably cause
+an error.

-section) may be available for S3 compatible storage.
-For example, let's setup a
+Any other S3 remote parameter may also be available for S3-compatible storage.
-DVC remote using the `example-name`
+For example, let's setup a DVC remote using the `example-name`
 [DigitalOcean space](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)
 (equivalent to a bucket in AWS) in the `nyc3` region: